stanton119/data-analysis/maths_notes.md

 2. a likelihood - when the data, x, is assumed fixed

 In Bayes rule, P(x|θ), the observed evidence is considered fixed, so this is a likelihood.

+### Uncertainty
+Epistemic - reduces with more data rows (same features).
+Aleatoric - given infinity data rows, the remaining irreducible uncertainty.

+## Bandits

+We explore over epistemic uncertainty, not aleatoric.
+For example fitting a beta distribution, the variance shrinks with new data - thus reducing epistemic uncertainty and reducing exploration.